top of page

 Les.jpg

-Les Moss - Director
+Les Moss - Programme Manager

 Les is a JNC professionally qualified youth worker with a degree in Youth and Community Studies.
 He is also a qualified Level 3 Forest School Leader and accredited ASDAN assessor.
 Before working at Rewilding Youth, he was a Youth Work Practitioner in Hull for over 10 years.
 He graduated from university in 2015 after completing his Youth and Community Work Practice degree.